ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Results

 \section{Results}

 A total of fifteen teams submitted from seven institutions participated in the two tasks.
-Specifically, eight teams submitted for the conspiracy classification and seven for the conspiracy type recognition.
+Specifically, eight teams submitted for the conspiracy content classification and seven for the conspiracy category classification.
 In total, we obtain 81 submissions.
-In Table 1 and 2 we show the results for both submissions
+In Tables 1 and 2, we show the results for both submissions.